 - Quarterly NPS surveys are best suited for companies that have established customer bases and stable customer relationships, like a subscription service.

 - Annual cadences are often well-suited for companies with periodic transaction frequency, such as banks, insurance companies, household services, and high-end retailers.

 - More frequent feedback cadences can be implemented by companies that have less predictable customer interactions or operate in incredibly competitive and dynamic verticals.
 Companies in this group might be cable enterprises, big-box retailers, mass transit, and convenience stores.

-With modern feedback platforms like Delighted, you have the flexibility to survey customers at the most optimal moment in their journey.
+With our experience management software, you have the flexibility to survey customers at the most optimal moment in their journey.
 That moment varies by business type, but leading companies request transactional feedback after milestone transactions (i.e. onboarding, purchase, support), while monitoring overall loyalty with quarterly or biannual relationship feedback.

 In light of this, we’ve put together a few guidelines on how to identify the right moment to survey your customers.

 NPS survey timing for retail and ecommerce brands

 When a physical good is involved, survey timing is relatively straightforward.
 You can typically pinpoint the optimal survey point by starting with the delivery date and adding just enough time for the customer to fully experience the product.